 Earnings per Share stood at $ (-)28.29 for the year ended 31st March 2018as compared to $ 14.07 as on 31st March 2017.
 Book Value of the share stoodat $ 84.39 on 31st March 2018 as compared to $ 102.74 as on 31stMarch 2017.

 8. NET OWNED FUNDS / CAPITAL ADEQUACY RATIO:

 Net Owned Funds (NOF) of the Bank increased from $ 1966.85 crores as at the end of FY2017 to $ 2160.41 crores as at the end of FY 2018 reflecting a growth of 9.84%.

 The Capital Adequacy Ratio (CAR) as on 31st March 2018 as per BASEL III is9.81%.
 The Tier-I and Tier-II components of Capital Adequacy Ratio were maintained at8.05% and 1.76% respectively.

 It is heartening to mention that the rights issue had received overwhelming responseand participation by the existing shareholders.
 The Bank is proposing to go in for raisingof further capital to bolster Tier-I to take care of regulatory prescriptions as well asto fund planned growth for at least the next two years.

 9. STRATEGY OF IND-AS IMPLEMENTATION:

-Ministry of Corporate Affairs (the "MCA") has given a roadmap on convergenceto Ind AS by banks mandating them to converge with Ind AS from April 1 2018.
-Consequentlyopening balance sheet needs to be drawn as on April 1 2017.
+Ministry of Corporate Affairs (the "MCA") had given a roadmap on convergenceto Ind AS by banks mandating them to adopt Ind AS from April 1 2018.
+Consequently openingbalance sheet was required to be drawn as on April 1 2018.

 10. NON-PERFORMING ASSETS (NPA):